justplainstuff/plainstack/web/documentation/8-task-queue.md

 # Task Queue

-plainweb comes with a simple persistent task queue backed by SQLite.
-The web server and the task workers are running in a single Node.js process, so concurrent tasks can write to the database without locking.
+plainweb includes a simple, persistent task queue backed by SQLite.
+The web server and task workers run in a single Node.js process, allowing concurrent tasks to write to the database without locking issues.

-If you want to run parallel tasks, you have to spawn processes and manage them yourself.
-Keep in mind, that you must not write to the database from parallel processes.
+**Note:** If you need to run parallel tasks, you'll need to manage process spawning yourself.
+Be cautious not to write to the database from parallel processes to avoid conflicts.

 ## Setup

+### 1. Define the Tasks Table

-Add a `tasks` table to your database schema.
+Add a `tasks` table to your database schema:

 ```typescript
 // app/config/schema.ts
 import { text, integer, sqliteTable, int } from "drizzle-orm/sqlite-core";

 export const tasks = sqliteTable("tasks", {